schas002/NaNoGenMo-2017/README.md

 A something-maker generates summaries at a computer with Python for fun by making a program for NaNoGenMo 2017.
 Ages 12+, rated 7.8/10 on Readery.

-> ## Unidentified Forefront
+> ## Manga
 >
-> A garbled machinist lightens a sorcery.
+> A alright outdoor power equipment mechanic signals a characterized projection at a trying passage.
 >
-> ## Wistful Parliament
+> ## Withholding
 >
-> A forging machine setter shops a spectre.
+> A unequal textile knitting machine setter rots a defenseless hacker at a interesting conference room.

 <!-- By the way, if someone *really* wants to make one of the ideas in Ten Second Summaries reality, I'd more than just love to see them.
 Send issues :) -->